-4.3.8 Staging initial conditions manually without CIME
+4.3.6 Staging initial conditions manually

-If users want to run the UFS MR Weather App with initial conditions other than 0.5 deg GRIB2 data available through NOMADS, they need to stage the data manually.
+If users want to run the MR Weather App with initial conditions other than what is currently available in preconfigured platforms, they need to stage the data manually.
 The data should be placed in \$DIN_LOC_IC.